Pylons/pyramid/docs/narr/hooks.rst

 an application.
 There are many uses for this but most will likely be centered around monitoring and security.
-In order to register a custom :term:`view deriver` you should create a callable that conforms to the :class:`pyramid.interfaces.IViewDeriver` interface.
+In order to register a custom :term:`view deriver` you should create a callable that conforms to the :class:`pyramid.interfaces.IViewDeriver` interface and then register it with your application using :meth:`pyramid.config.Configurator.add_view_deriver`.
 For example, below is a callable that can provide timing information for the view pipeline:

 .. code-block:: python
    :linenos: